 The Career Options Resource Center awards grants to assist students with the costs of doing an unpaid or underpaid internship.
-For summer 2015, there are 3 grants available through CORC:

-Funding from the Iris Barr and the Professor Emeritus David Smith Internship Awards have been combined to provide one larger award to support an internship with an organization focused on the environment, environmental sustainability, or indigenous communities in either the U.S.A. or the developing world.
-The internship must relate to your academic work and career interests.
+This award is to support a student who is participating in an internship working with Native communities in Alaska, or with an organization whose focus is on the environment or on indigenous communities in the U.S. or the developing world.
+The internship must related to the student's academic work and career interests.

 James Baldwin Div II and Div III Internship Grant: Up to $3000

 The donor-funded grant is to make it possible for advanced level JB scholars to participate in an internship that relates directly to the student's academic and career interests.
 This opportunity is available for summer internships and the fund is jointly administered by the James Baldwin Scholars Program and the Career Options Resource Center.
 For summer 2015, there are funds to support 4-5 students with grants of up to $3000.
 Apply for the James Baldwin Div II and Div III Internship Grant.
 Please use this link to apply, NOT the shared application below.

 All materials are due on Monday, April 6, 2015

 Other Useful Documents:

 Faculty Recommendation Form (PDF) Give this file to your faculty recommender.